Calvin288/Class_Enrollment_System/README.md

+# Course Enrollment System

-# To run the Course Enrollment System, follow these steps:
+## To run the Course Enrollment System, follow these steps:

 1. Clone the repository to your local machine.
 2. Create new test cases in the main.cpp file (Optional).
 3. Open the terminal and navigate to the project directory.
-4. Run the command "make all" to compile the code.
+4. Run the command ```make all``` to compile the code.
-5. Run "./main" to execute the program.
+5. Run ```./main``` to execute the program.
-6. The system will prompt you to enter a test case number.
-7. Choose the desired test case number and press enter  to view course and student information.
+6. Choose a test case number when prompted and press enter to view the course and student information within the system.

 ## Here are the operations that can be performed within the system: